renatocaliari/contornos/docs/en/_coverpage.md

 >  Social Technology for Organizations

-- ✔️ more autonomy with responsibility
+- ✔️ more autonomy with responsibility and accountability
 - ✔️ more agility and experimentation
 - ✔️ more fluid adaptation of the structure